The Most Pivotal Declaration to Beat Fear of the Future

 The faith of our heroes is not one of blind belief, but belief based upon a history of God’s goodness.

-Though the faith of many throughout the Bible is exemplary, it’s not blind.
+As I explore in my book, Activating the Power of God’s Word, though the faith of many throughout the Bible is exemplary, it’s never blind.
 None of those we just reviewed acted only because a voice instructed them to do something.
 No, each built their confidence and trust to obey God’s difficult orders because of their histories with Him.
 Noah was known as one who walked closely with God (see Gen. 6:9).
 And he was hundreds of years old when God asked him to build the ark.
 In all that time, Noah shared a rich history with God who had proven faithful time and time again.
 Over time, Abraham came to intimately know the Lord as a promise keeper.
 David mustered up the courage to confront Goliath because He remembered when God delivered him from a lion and a bear.

 My point: the story of the faith of our heroes is not one of blind belief, but belief based upon a history of God’s goodness.

 Courage grows and faith is built by reflecting on God’s faithfulness, protection and provision in your life.

 I remember a pivotal time when I faced a decision to either take a step toward my dream or remain comfortable and cozy.
 Though I clearly knew God asked me to relocate to begin a new season, it meant leaving close friends, a good job and an area that I loved—all to help rebuild an organization that was nearly burned to the ground.
 To take the step would mean to proceed with no assurance of the future, and with little to no support from loved ones.